Graph all the things

 analyzing all the things you forgot to wonder about

 The little wings around the data points are uncertainties for runtime.
-Sieve of Eratosthenes uses time, and Sieve of Atkin uses time, with a smaller linear ratio at first but much larger overhead.
-To see that 50x overhead, here's a log-log plot of the same data:
+As I've implemented them, they have about the same performance for large .
+That term is really small.
+But Atkin actually has a much higher overhead.
+To see it, here's a log-log plot of the same data:

-I wrote these algorithms in Julia, and the code is at the bottom of the page.
+I wrote these algorithms in Julia, and the code is linked at the bottom of the page.

 The proof that Sieve of Atkin works involves abstract algebra, and is much longer and less obvious than the proof of Sieve of Eratosthenes, but the payoff is splendid.
 It pleases me that someone thought of this approach to finding primes.

-However, this "even faster" version is really bothersome to code, and has runtime with such a high constant factor that it never really outperforms the approach I implemented; growth is really slow.
+However, this "even faster" version is really bothersome to code, and has runtime with such a high constant factor that it never really outperforms the approach I implemented.
 As a result, no one ever codes it.
 Not even me.

 If you've ever been taught to properly shoot a basketball (not that I have, but anyway...), you know that the easiest way to do something - the way you already seem to know how to do - is often suboptimal.
 That's why I'm a bit surprised that so many companies are using python as their language of choice for serious machine learning or data science.
-Python was developed to be simple and all-purpose, and it's a language that everyone knows, but it is not efficient.
+Python was developed to be simple and all-purpose; a language that can do everything, but nothing especially well.
 Numpy is an attempt to compensate for python's numeric slugishness, and a decent one.
-But it relies on methods that aren't native to python, and when you need to do any logic in addition to numpy calls, performance drops terribly.
+But sometimes you need to partially rely on native python branching/looping/etc, which causes performance to drop terribly.

-A huge advantage Julia has is that it compiles.
-But there are benefits other than speed, like storing boolean vector data in BitArrays where each boolean is actually just one bit.
-In contrast, numpy allocates an entire byte to each boolean, eating up your memory.
+A huge advantage Julia has is that it compiles to achieve good performance.
+But there are benefits other than speed, like type safety and storing boolean vector data in BitArrays where each boolean is actually just one bit.
+In contrast, numpy allocates an entire byte for each boolean, eating up your memory.

-Note that huge constants for Sieve of Atkin are just lookup tables to save a bunch of operations.
+Note that the huge constant lists in the Sieve of Atkin implementation are just lookup tables to save work later on.
 I precomputed them with another little Julia script.